nickmvincent/DataLeverageRoundup/readme.md

   - [Adblock Plus](https://adblockplus.org/)
   - [Adblock](https://getadblock.com/)

+#### Deletion Requests
+- [Mine](https://saymine.com/) - "Discover where your personal data is and manage your digital footprint."
+  - a tool for finding which companies have data about you and submitting deletion requests
+  - maintain a [table](https://saymine.com/privacy-in-action) with statistics about how quickly and frequently companies complete deletion requests

 ### Data Poisoning
 #### Ad Targeting
 - [AdNauseam](https://adnauseam.io/) - "clicking ads so you don't have to."